WasifArmanHaque/python-logging-demo/README.md

 ### Description

 `divide_and_conquer.py` contains a Python class containing implementations of the Binary Search and Merge Sort algorithms.
-`tester.py` is a script that takes input from user and uses the Search or Sort functionality from `divide_and_conquer.py`.
+`tester.py` is a python script that takes input from user and uses the Search or Sort functionality from `divide_and_conquer.py`.

 ### How to run
 1. Download the repo as a zip file.